PsrSigSim/PsrSigSim/docs/pulse_profiles_tutorial_3.rst

 We run the rest of the simulation, including dispersion and “observing” with our telescope.
 The same parameters are used for both ``Pulsar``\ s and simulated data sets with the only difference being the input profiles.
-We then show the resutls of each simulation and how they retain the intial input profile shapes.
+We then show the results of each simulation and how they retain the initial input profile shapes.

-We first run the simultion for our fake mulit-gaussian profile pulsar.
+We first run the simultion for our fake multi-gaussian profile pulsar.

 .. code:: python